EqualExperts/dbt-unit-testing/README.md

 - Use fake inputs on any model or source
 - Define fake inputs with sql or csv format within the test
-- Run tests without need to run dbt and install the models into a database.
+- Run tests without the need to run dbt and install the models into a database.
 - Focus the test on what’s important
 - Provide fast and valuable feedback
 - Write more than one test on a dbt test file